dennisXZX/react-feedback-collection/README.md

  bundle.js   JSON
     |          |
   React     Express
  Server     Server
                |
                |
             MongoDB
 ```

-To launch the two servers at the same time in a painless way, we would use `concurrently` for help.
+To launch the two servers at the same time in a painless way, we would use `concurrently` package for help.

 ```
 "scripts": {